 4. Gelateria La Costanza's ice creams will add the sweetest note to your visit

 You can't end your day in Rome without having a good dose of *Italian ice cream.
-And even if none of the ice cream shops or stalls around the Colosseum have caught your attention, don't worry, I've already looked for you.
+And even if none of the shops or stalls with gelato around the Colosseum have caught your attention, don't worry, I've already looked for you.

 Head immediately to Gelateria La Costanza on Via de San Giovanni Laterano number 40 and enjoy.
 All their flavors are totally handmade and the texture of the gelato is unique.
 It will certainly put the sweet icing on the cake to your visit to the Colosseum.